Nico Carvacho

-Nicolás Eduardo "Nico" Carvacho Bibb (born January 24, 1997) is a Chilean-American professional basketball player.
-He played college basketball for Colorado State.
+Nicolás Eduardo "Nico" Carvacho Bibb (born January 24, 1997) is a Chilean-American former professional basketball player and current graduate assistant coach at Colorado State University.
+He played college basketball for the Colorado State Rams between 2016 and 2020, and held many school records in rebounding when he graduated.

 Early life

 Carvacho was born in Nashville, Tennessee.
 He is the son of Nicole and Eddie Carvacho, a professional soccer coach.
 Growing up, Carvacho preferred playing soccer to basketball, which he began playing at the age of nine.
 When he was 15, he moved to his father's native country of Chile to join Universidad Católica as a goalkeeper, where his father had trained to his friend Sebastián Rozental.
 After five months, he returned to Frisco, Texas and decided to focus on basketball.
 As a junior at Frisco High School, Carvacho averaged 10 points and 10 rebounds per game and helped the team to a 19–12 record.
 He transferred to Sunrise Christian Academy for his senior season.
 Carvacho committed to Colorado State, one of the few schools to offer him a scholarship.